 |Location||Callaghan Campus (Newcastle) and Armidale (UNE), New South Wales Australia, New South Wales Australia|

-June – UMAT registration closes (only required if the student is not attending the Miroma Bunbilla Pre Entry to Medicine Program for Aboriginal and Torres Strait Islander people).
+June – UCAT registration closes (only required if the student is not attending the Miroma Bunbilla Pre Entry to Medicine Program for Aboriginal and Torres Strait Islander people).

 September – University Applications are due (directly to UoN/UNE and through UAC) For further details click here.

 |Indigenous entry pathway||

 For entry in 2021, applicants who satisfy the minimum academic requirement or who are currently studying and expecting to satisfy the minimum academic requirement will be contacted by the discipline of Indigenous Health and invited to attend the one week Miroma Bunbilla program.